Introduction

 - Liver and kidney damage

-In naturopathy, wild carrot is often used as an ingredient in detoxification and digestive remedies.
+In natural medicine, wild carrot is often used as an ingredient in detoxification and digestive remedies.
 It is an integral part of many traditional medicinal teas and tinctures.

 Conclusion

 Wild carrot is therefore a very versatile medicinal plant that can offer many health benefits when used correctly.
-However, the correct dosage should always be observed when using it in order to avoid possible side effects.
-It is a valuable natural remedy that should have a permanent place in the kitchen as well as in the medicine cabinet.
+However, to avoid possible side effects, it is important to always ensure the correct dosage when using it.
+It is a valuable natural remedy that should have a permanent place in both the kitchen and the medicine cabinet.